-Total net migration of urban municipalities and net migration by persons' background country in 1990 to 2019
+Total net migration of urban municipalities mainly net immigration

 The total migration gain of urban municipalities has been sustained by the high immigration of persons with foreign background relative to emigration.
 For persons with Finnish background, emigration has in turn been higher than immigration in urban municipalities, which has in part lowered the overall migration gain of urban municipalities.